gurrenm3/NoMansSky.Api/README.md

 [![Supported by the No Man's Sky Community Developers & Designers](https://raw.githubusercontent.com/NMSCD/About/master/badge/purple.svg)](https://github.com/NMSCD)

 A C# modding API for the game No Mans Sky.
 Built with [Reloaded II](https://github.com/Reloaded-Project), an extremely powerful set of modding tools.
+This project is also heavily dependent on [Reloaded.ModHelper](https://github.com/gurrenm3/Reloaded.ModHelper).
+It contains all of the general modding tools that the API relies on.

 **IMPORTANT:**
 This project is a work in progress and may have breaking changes in the future.